openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ```

-### Image arithmetic: Mathematical Operations on Images
+## Image Arithmetic: Math Operations on Images

 A core part of the workflow of computer vision is *image arithmetic*.
-These are the basic mathematical operations we all know—addition, subtraction, multiplication, and division—but translated to the image domain.
-The key to image arithmetic is that these operations are performed *pixelwise*—meaning, for every pixel in an image.
+These are the basic mathematical operations we all know—addition, subtraction, multiplication, and division—but as these are applied to images.
+Developers use such operations ubiquitously, and for a wide range of reasons.
+The key to understanding image arithmetic is that these operations are performed *pixelwise*—meaning, atomically, for every pixel in an image.

-#### Image Arithmetic with Constants
+### Image Arithmetic with Constants

-The simplest forms of image arithmetic alter the values in an image by a constant.
-In the example below, we add the constant value, 10, to an 8-bit monochrome image.
-Observe how the value is added pixelwise: each pixel in the resulting ("destination") image is 10 gray-levels brighter than its corresponding pixel in the source image:
+The simplest forms of image arithmetic transform the values in an image by a constant.
+In the example below, we add the constant value, **10**, to an 8-bit monochrome image.
+Observe how the value is added pixelwise: each pixel in the resulting destination image stores a number which is 10 more (i.e. 10 gray-levels brighter) than its corresponding pixel in the source image:

 ![Pixelwise image arithmetic](images/image_arithmetic_2.png)

-*Adding* a constant makes an image uniformly brighter, while *subtracting* a constant makes it uniformly darker.
-The code below shows one method of performing such arithmetic in openFrameworks.
-Here, we perform simple image arithmetic "from scratch", by directly manipulating the contents of pixel buffers.
+Adding a constant makes an image uniformly brighter, while subtracting a constant makes it uniformly darker.
+In the code below, we implement simple image arithmetic "from scratch", by directly manipulating the contents of pixel buffers.
+Although practical computer vision projects will often make use of higher-level libraries (such as OpenCV), it's important to understand what's going on underneath.

 ```
 // This is ofApp.h